Runn-Fast/blog/toggl_timesheets/README.md

 ===========================================

-This tutorial will walk you through how to create a script that automatically copy data from our Toggl workspace into your Runn timesheets.
+This tutorial will walk you through how to create a script that automatically copies data from our Toggl workspace into your Runn timesheets.

 For syncing timesheets to work, you will need to make sure that for each person you want to sync from Toggl they exist in Runn.
 The same goes for any projects that they are working on.

-We will be using Runn's external references feature to link people sand projects from your Toggle account with people and projects in your Runn account.
+We will be using Runn's external references feature to link people and projects from your Toggle account with people and projects in your Runn account.